Rundstedtzz/llama2-mistral-presentation/README.md

 #### Data
 - English CommonCrawl [67%]

+Common Crawl is a nonprofit 501 organization that crawls the web and freely provides its archives and datasets to the public.
-five CommonCrawl dumps, ranging from 2017 to 2020, with the CCNet pipeline (Wenzek et al., 2020).
+The team processed five CommonCrawl dumps, ranging from 2017 to 2020, with the CCNet pipeline (Wenzek et al., 2020).
 This process deduplicates the data at the line level, performs language identification with